freenas/freenas-docs/userguide/storage.rst

 flags offer finer control for applying an ACE to new files or directories.

-* *File Inherit* : new files inherit the ACE without any inheritance flags.
+* *File Inherit* : The ACE is inherited with subdirectories and files.
+  It applies to new files.

 * *Directory Inherit* : new subdirectories inherit the full ACE.

-* *No Propagate Inherit* : new subdirectories inherit the ACE without any inheritance flags.
+* *No Propagate Inherit* : The ACE can only be inherited once.

 * *Inherit Only* : Remove the ACE from permission checks but allow it to be inherited by new files or subdirectories. *Inherit Only* is removed from these new objects.

-* *Inherited* : apply all inheritance flags.
+* *Inherited* : set when the ACE has been inherited from another dataset.

 .. index:: Snapshots